Nirajn2311/Nirajn2311/README.md

 ### Hello there 👋

 Welcome to my profile.
-I'm a Discord bot developer and WIP Full Staack Developer.
+I'm a Discord bot developer and WIP Full Stack Web Developer.
 I love to watch movies and tv-shows in my free time.
 Check out some of projects below.

 ### Languages I use and know
 - Python